 Most communities in the Valley of the Sun are increasingly committed to developing policies and practices to conserve resources and protect the natural environment.
 Some cities have set aside nature preserves.
 Most encourage and facilitate recycling.
 Several cities are cooperating to extend the light rail to serve more communities.
 High-Occupancy-Vehicle (HOV) lanes reward people who carpool.
 The federal government and regional electrical companies have given financial incentives to homeowners and businesses to exploit Arizona’s abundant sunlight to generate electricity.
 Some people grow their own vegetables and buy food products produced locally to reduce shipping distances.
 Desert dwellers have a history of of concern for conserving and using water wisely, which is expanding to a global concern for preserving the natural resources of the whole planet.

-- Recycled cotton cloth (large pieces and 2” torn strips)
+Recycled cotton cloth (large pieces and two-inch torn strips)